 Abatement calculations are based on:

-- the baseline period
+- the project baseline

-- vegetation fuel type map – to define the vegetation class of each mapping unit within the project area, for example, open forest with mixed grasses or shrubland with hummock grasses
+- vegetation fuel type map – to define the vegetation class of each mapping unit within the project area.
+For example, open forest with mixed grasses or shrubland with hummock grasses

 - annual fire scar maps – to identify if a mapping unit has been burnt or unburnt.